 Orange County Fire Rescue Department (Fla.)

-Fire Chief Otto Drozd III was appointed Fire Chief of the Orange County Fire Rescue Department on December 3, 2012.
+Fire Chief Otto Drozd was appointed Fire Chief of the Orange County Fire Rescue Department on December 3, 2012.

 Chief Drozd began his career with the Hialeah Fire Department in 1986.
 During his tenure at HFD he progressed through all ranks from firefighter to Deputy Chief before becoming Fire Chief in 2001.
 Throughout his career, Chief Drozd was an active member of the department’s special operation teams and served as a paramedic.